ewels/CPT-Bootstrap-Carousel/README.md

 1. `showcontrols` _(default true)_
     * Whether to display the control arrows or not. `true` or `false`.
 1. `orderby` and `order` _(default `menu_order` `ASC`)_
 	* What order to display the posts in.
-Use `orderby="rand"` to use a random order.
 Uses [WP_Query terms](http://codex.wordpress.org/Class_Reference/WP_Query#Order_.26_Orderby_Parameters).
+1. `category` _(default all)_
+	* Filter carousel items by a comma separated list of carousel category slugs.

-For example, to display the carousel with no captions, no controls and pausing for eight seconds with images in a random order, use the following:
+For example, to display a carousel with images from the `global` and `home` categories, with no captions, no controls and pausing for eight seconds with images in a random order, use the following:
-`[image-carousel interval="8000" showcaption="false" showcontrols="false" orderby="rand"]`
+`[image-carousel interval="8000" showcaption="false" showcontrols="false" orderby="rand" category="global,home"]`

 Frequently Asked Questions